Cavidan-oss/Javidan_Individual_Project_1/README.md

 ---

-## Gitlab Actions
+## Github Actions
-Tasks from the Makefile are automated using Gitlab CI/CD pipelines.
-The `.gitlab-ci.yml` file contains jobs that:
+Tasks from the Makefile are automated using Github CI/CD pipelines.
+The github worflows file contains jobs that:
 - Run tests on the Jupyter Notebook, scripts, and library.
 - Format the code using **black**.
 - Lint the code using **Ruff**.